 Due to the fast flowing nature of the Upper Dee and the variety of pools, the beat can be fished at all water heights, which is distinctively advantageous during high water conditions.
 There are a wide variety of pools that offer the fisherman unique challenges in reading the water, and presenting the fly with finesse required when the water is low.
 The beat has spring salmon building up until May and then a build up of sea trout during the mid summer weeks where night fishing for sea trout can be very productive.
 In the late summer weeks there is a run of grilse and salmon which combined with river fish sees the pools well populated.

-There are two huts on the Aboyne Castle bank and the services of Ghillie Alex Coutts are available all season.
+There is one hut on the Aboyne Castle bank and the services of Ghillie shared with Craigendinnie all season.
 The beat is normally let on a weekly basis but during some periods rods are let on a part week or daily basis when vacancies arise.
-All anglers are asked to meet the Ghillie at Aboyne Bridge at 9.00am each morning where their pools will be allocated for the day.
+All anglers are asked to meet the Ghillie at Crofts Hut (taking care crossing the airfield, at 9.00am each morning where their pools will be allocated for the day.
 This is a beat that is considered by many to be one of the finest to fish on the River Dee and demand to fish is always high.